ibm-cloud-docs/sap/sap-quickstudy-nw-vs-gen2-wins.md

 {: #download-sap-software-wins}
 {: step}

 You need an S-User ID and the Download Software authorization when you download the DVD images from the SAP Service Marketplace.
-To request an S-USer ID, see the [SAP Support Portal](https://support.sap.com/en/index.html).
+To request an S-USer ID, see the [SAP Support Portal](https://support.sap.com/en/index.html){: external}.
 {: note}

 Depending on your target SAP application that you are going to install you need to gather information, which SAP images you will need to download.
 In this tutorial, we are choosing SAP NetWeaver ABAP on Windows using IBM Db2 for the SAP Database.
 Therefore we find in this guide  [SAP NetWeaver Installation Guide](https://help.sap.com/docs/SLTOOLSET/77e3a615f633437e9c4549891bb6bad7/930c6eefd5b94f02bd2fd9d90fbd47ee.html?version=CURRENT_VERSION){: external} all the needed information.
 SAP recommends to always search for the most recent versions.